NorthropGrumman/seaside-gradle-plugins/README.md

 # com.ngc.seaside:seaside.distribution
 The seaside gradle distribution plugin provide the directory structure required to run a BLoCS application and all of its bundle dependencies.
 This plugin will then distribute and compress the bundles of files packaged, including blocs dependencies, jar files, and also resource files.

-# com.ngc.seaside:seaside.application
-The seaside gradle appplication plugin will package the project as an application.

 ## This plugin requires properties in your gradle.properties file (usually ~/.gradle/gradle.properties):
 * nexusConsolidated : url to the maven public download site usually a proxy to maven central and the releases and snapshots